realityexpander/How_to_program_from_ground_up/README.md

 # How to Program From The Bottom Up (with Minimal BS)
 ©2024 Chris Athanas

-A guide for the anyone who wants a solid understanding of software development as a historical walk through the essential parts of computing leading to present day software development paradigms.
+A guide for anyone who wants a solid understanding of software development as a historical walk through the essential parts of computing leading to present day software development paradigms.

 This is not a thorough deep dive into any one topic, but a broad overview of the core concepts and principles